jazmnm/xhec-mlops-project-student/README.md

 uvicorn main:app --reload
 ```

 The FastAPI app provides an endpoint to make predictions.
 Once the Docker container is running, you can make a `POST` request to the `/predict` endpoint.
+You need to open a new terminal to input data to get prediction.

 ### Sample Request: